Guard-233/overreacted.io/public/react-as-a-ui-runtime/index.md

         </p>
       ))}
     </form>
-  )
+  );
 }
 ```

-A `key` tells React that it should consider an item to be *conceptually* the same even if it has different *positions* inside its parent element between renders.
+A `key` tells React that it should consider an item to be _conceptually_ the same even if it has different _positions_ inside its parent element between renders.

 When React sees `<p key="42">` inside a `<form>`, it will check if the previous render also contained `<p key="42">` inside the same `<form>`.
 This works even if `<form>` children changed their order.
 React will reuse the previous host instance with the same key if it exists, and re-order the siblings accordingly.